lkilcher/dolfyn/doc-src/source/about.rst

 License
 ^^^^^^^
-DOLfYN is released publically by Levi Kilcher under the FreeBSD license (see the COPYRIGHT file in the :repo:`repository <>`).
+DOLfYN is released publically by Levi Kilcher under the Creative Commons Attribution 4.0 International License (see the LICENSE.txt file in the :repo:`repository <>`).